Should Brake Discs Get Hot?

 Brake fluid fade

-Most car manufacturers advise that you change your brake fluid periodically.
-If you don’t change your brake fluid, it can degrade and begin to absorb water.
-This excess water can cause the brake fluid to boil, which will produce steam.
-The brakes may begin to feel spongy and could even stop working.
+Most car manufacturers advise that you change your brake fluid periodically (the period varies depending on the manufacturer).
+If you don’t change your brake fluid, it can degrade and begin to absorb water over time.
+This excess water can cause the brake fluid to boil, which means it’s not applying that pressure to the brakes.
+As such, they may begin to feel spongy and could even stop working.

-You should have your brake fluid changed at least every couple of years.
+Ideally, you should have your brake fluid changed at least every couple of years – or every 45,000 miles if you’re a frequent driver

 How to tell if brake discs need replacing

 Always be careful when looking at your brakes.
-If you’re checking your car’s brake discs, you should make sure that they have had ample time to cool down.
-If you touch the surface when it’s still hot, it could burn you.
+If you’re checking your car’s brake discs, you should make sure that they’ve had ample time to cool down as touching hot things is rarely advisable!

 How to cool hot brakes